CanonicalLtd/maas-docs/en/installconfig-network-subnet-management.md

 The topic of subnet management pertains to whether MAAS is in full control of a subnet or not.
-When a subnet is *managed*, all aspects of IP address allocation is handled by MAAS.
+When a subnet is *managed*, all aspects of IP address allocation are handled by MAAS.
 This includes DHCP leases and assigned static addresses.
 Typically MAAS would have one managed subnet, but any additional subnets can be *unmanaged*.
 This allows for more control over which subnet gets used for DHCP and which ones do not.
 Additionally, as detailed below, an unmanaged subnet